Oklahoma City Wrongful Death Attorney

 Wrongful Death Laws in Oklahoma

 There is nothing more difficult than losing someone you love.
-If your family member recently passed away due to the negligent or wrongful conduct of another, we at Fulmer Sill extend our deepest and most sincere condolences.
+If your family member recently passed away due to the negligent or wrongful conduct of another, our Oklahoma City wrongful death attorney at Fulmer Sill extends our deepest and most sincere condolences.
 We also want to help you and your family seek the justice you deserve by holding the responsible party accountable.

 When a loved one dies, taking legal action may be the furthest thing from your mind.
 However, an unexpected and tragic loss can lead to numerous financial hardships, including costly medical bills, funeral expenses, loss of income, and more.
 When someone else was at fault for your loved one’s death, they should be held responsible for these and other related costs.
 By filing a wrongful death lawsuit, you can not only seek financial compensation for economic losses you have experienced but also certain intangible losses, such as the loss of love and guidance provided by your family member.

 We understand that this is likely one of—if not the—most challenging times in your life.
-Our team is here to provide the compassionate, personalized, and attentive support you need.
+Our Oklahoma City wrongful death attorney is here to provide the compassionate, personalized, and attentive support you need.

 What Is Considered “Wrongful” Death?

 Oklahoma’s wrongful death statute defines “wrongful death” as the death of a human being caused by “the wrongful act or omission of another.”
 It can be helpful to think of a wrongful death claim as a personal injury claim filed on behalf of someone who cannot bring the claim him or herself.
 Essentially, if your loved one would have had grounds to file a personal injury lawsuit had he or she lived, his or her death is considered “wrongful.”